man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 ### Library

-ArcticDB can handle a large number of libraries per object store - up to 100,000 is perfectly reasonable.
+ArcticDB can handle a large number of libraries per object store - up to 50,000 is perfectly reasonable.

 A library groups together a set of related data.
 Typically its primary purpose is to help catalog the data - well named/documented libraries help people find the data they need.

 ### Symbol

 The symbol is the base unit of storage in ArcticDB.
-Each symbol is a DataFrame and has optimised indexing on the columns and the index.
+Each symbol is a DataFrame and has optimised data access on the columns and index of the DataFrame.

 So the choice of how to use the (symbol, columns, index) is important to how the system will perform.
 It is also the full key to access a specific single data item from a DataFrame (including the version, when needed).